 - The discount on normal tariffs will only apply if the qualifying senior citizen makes the booking in their name

-- The discount will only apply if the client books via our call centre.
-Senior citizen discounts cannot be booked via online booking
+- The discount will only apply if the client books via our call centre or through the online booking portal.

 - Offer only valid to South African residents in possession of a valid SA ID